 The clear stream outside London where as a child I saw water-spiders skimming on the water surface and amazing leeches in the stream, is now a ditch without life.
-In the beautiful Spanish village deep in the countryside where the Tecla warehouse now is I used to see glow-worms (luciérnagas) only five or six years ago as I walked up the hill at night.
+In the beautiful Spanish village deep in the countryside where I live now I used to see glow-worms (luciérnagas) only five or six years ago as I walked up the hill at night.
 Their habitat is still there, an ancient wall (it’s just behind the house in the picture), but I haven’t seen the glow-worms for the past six years or so – were they killed off by acid rain?

 I used to see wonderful giant toads in the village, but I haven’t seen them for many years.